richwaters/StoryAlign/README.md

 ## Models & Transcriptions
-storyalign uses the 'whisper.cpp' for transcription of the audio book.
+storyalign uses the 'whisper.cpp' for transcription of the audiobook.
 That project can be found at: https://github.com/ggml-org/whisper.cpp.
-By default, storyalign uses the tiny.en model which it downloads installs under a .storyalign directory in the user's home folder.
+By default, storyalign uses the tiny.en model which it downloads and installs under a .storyalign directory in the user's home folder.
 Other models can be downloaded from https://huggingface.co/ggerganov/whisper.cpp/tree/main.
 For best results, and to avoid a bunch of warnings, **the companion .mlmodelc.zip file should be downloaded and installed in the same directory as the .bin model**.

 The large-v3-turbo seems to work the best in most cases, but in some cases the larger models can actually work worse.
 They can get stuck in a punctuation-less mode, and they can also suffer from the 'beam-search-curse'.
-To be honest, the whole thing seems a bit of a crap-shoot.
-In the case of storyalign, you can spend a lot of time trying to get things perfect, but ultimately it's only the difference of a fraction of a percent of sentences being misaligned, and that doesn't have much of an affect on the reading/listening experience.
+To be honest, the whole thing seems a bit of a crapshoot.
+In the case of storyalign, you can spend a lot of time trying to get things perfect, but ultimately it's only the difference of a fraction of a percent of sentences being misaligned, and that doesn't have much of an effect on the reading/listening experience.

 That said, the quality of the narrated epub is mostly dependent on the quality of the transcription so it is important for that part to work.

 ## Scores & Reports
 The --report option can be used to tell storyalign to produce a report about how well it thinks the alignment worked.
 This includes a score that is based on the percentage of sentences that it thinks were aligned correctly.
 This should usually be over 98 or 99%, but it can be less, especially for shorter books.
-This is due to the fact that some portions of the book like acknowledgement, about the author, etc. might not appear in the audio at all.
+This is due to the fact that some portions of the book like acknowledgements, about the author, etc. might not appear in the audio at all.
 For smaller books those sections are a larger percentage of the total book, which causes a lower overall score.
 Proper epubs will have 'bodymatter' and 'backmatter' attributes that point to the actual content of the book, but use of 'backmatter' is still spotty.

 The storyalign reporting uses various mechanisms to determine if a sentence might be misaligned, but the main surefire indicator is if a sentence is too fast.
 That said, the current version of the reports still produces a lot of false positives.

 ## Epub Readers
-There are two iOS epub readers I know of that support the narrated epubs created by storyalign are the 'Storyteller reader' from https://apps.apple.com/us/app/storyteller-reader/id6474467720 and 'BookFusion' from https://apps.apple.com/us/app/bookfusion/id1141834096.
+Two iOS epub readers that support the narrated epubs created by storyalign are *Storyteller Reader* from https://apps.apple.com/us/app/storyteller-reader/id6474467720 and *BookFusion* from https://apps.apple.com/us/app/bookfusion/id1141834096.
 As storyalign is derived from storyteller-platform, you are highly encouraged to download that app and support that project as much as possible.

-On the Mac, there is an app called 'Thorium Reader' at: https://www.edrlab.org/software/thorium-reader/.
+On macOS, there is an app called 'Thorium Reader' at: https://www.edrlab.org/software/thorium-reader/.
 I don't do much ebook reading on my Mac, but this app's search functionality has been incredibly useful in investigating misalignments reported in storyalign's reports.

 ## DRM-free Books
 DRM (Digital rights management) is a set of technical controls (mostly encryption) added to books to supposedly prevent unauthorized use or distribution.
-My sense is that author's themselves don't care much about it, and it is used to lock you into a single book-reading platform more than anything else.
+My sense is that authors themselves don't care much about it, and it is used to lock you into a single book-reading platform more than anything else.
 For obvious reasons, storyalign only works on DRM-free books.
 Many books can be purchased DRM-free from various platforms like ebookshop.org, libro.fm, and kobo.

 ## Support Tools

 ### smilcheck
 smilcheck is a tool that can be useful for checking the epub-3 media overlays used by these narrated books.
 It's a work-in-progress, as I decided to focus more on the reporting within storyalign instead of continuing to improve smilcheck.
 Still, smilcheck is a useful external tool, as it can be run on any read-aloud epub, not just those created by storyalign.
 It works in a similar fashion to storyalign's reporting in that it examines the pacing of sentences to find misalignments.
-It differs in that it only uses the information in the final enhanced epub to make it's determinations.
+It differs in that it only uses the information in the final enhanced epub to make its determinations.

 Usage is simply: smilcheck \<epub file\>